 - A serious illness or injury to the student that results in high medical bills and expenses that the student is not able to pay

 - Criminal victimization such as a robbery, assault, or other crime that causes monetary or physical injury

 - A fire or other serious problems affecting the student’s housing

 - A serious illness or death in the immediate family that requires travel to visit a sick family member or attending a funeral

 - Short-term food insecurity

 Meeting these criteria does not guarantee that you will receive ISSS funding.
-If you do not meet all the criteria and have extenuating circumstances, you can still apply.
+If you are in F-1 or J-1 status and do not meet all the criteria and have extenuating circumstances, you can still apply.
 Extenuating circumstances are considered, even if not all criteria are met.

 - Document the emergency situation

 - Be enrolled in a degree program at the University of Minnesota Twin Cities